khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 Now, your dev package is automatically locked to your application development, because it lives inside your application repo.
 Whever the dev package is updated, devs only need to pull the latest version of the application repo, then restart their R session to make the fresh dev package available in their environment.

 I've created a bare-bones repo to illustrate this technique [(link)](https://github.com/khusmann/r-nested-devpkg-example).
-I've included two example projects: one with a minimal setup (which I describe below), and a setup that uses renv (described in the next section).
+I've included two example projects: one with a minimal setup (described below), and a setup that uses renv (described in the next section).

 Go ahead and clone the repo, then open the first example project (`myapp/myapp.Rproj`) in RStudio (or Positron).
 When you open the project, in addition to the standard R greeting, you should see: